jmorgadov/trajectory-classification/resume.md

 #### Unsupervised algorithms

-We tried unsupervised models like: K-means, DBSCAN and OPTICS
+We tried unsupervised models like: K-means, DBSCAN and OPTICS.
+For this models we calculated how many different classes where in each cluster.

 ## Using raw data